kubealex/libvirt-ocp4-provisioner/README.md

 ## Quickstart
-The playbook is meant to be ran on **localhost** so no inventory is needed.
+The playbook is meant to be ran against a vm_host, that can be localhost or many hosts, defined under **vm_host** group.

     ansible-playbook main.yml